RyanMcG/authorate/README.rst

 If you want to run authorate from source you need to manually get the dependencies first. ::

-    # Assuming you are already in the Mr-Repo directory
+    # Assuming you are already in the authorate directory
     pip install -r requirements.txt

 Usage